dgMello/movie_trailer_website/README.md

 1. Download the code from https://github.com/heisenfraud/movie_trailer_website
 2. Unzip the files to your computer to the desired folder.
-3. Open **entertainment_center.py** to view the website and create an HTML file.
+3. Open the command line.
-4. Used the created HTML file to open the website after the first time.
+4. Navigate to the folder where the files where unzipped.
+    C://cd example/example
+5. Enter **python entertainment_center.py** into the command line. python entertainment_center.py

 ## Contributions